I prefer getting file download prompts over downloads being automatically saved to the system once they complete.

 You too may have certain file types that you want opened directly.
 Maybe PDF files, Usenet NZB files, or even videos that you download from the Internet.

-As a Firefox user, I'm spoiled by the options the web browser offers in this regard as you can set default actions for known file types easily on the Applications Settings page which you can open directly from this link about:preferences#applications.
+As a Firefox user, I'm spoiled by the options the web browser offers as you can set default actions for known file types easily on the Applications Settings page which you can open directly in the browser's settings.
+Just load about:preferences in the browser's address bar and locate the Applications section on the page to define rules for individual file types.

 Google Chrome on the other hand does not have that option, and the process is slightly more complex and less manageable than Firefox's.